Dream High 2: Background

 "Falling" is the first part of the drama's soundtrack and was featured in the first episode of the drama.
 Park Jin-young was once again involved in composing, writing and interpreting the soundtrack of the drama.

-The track "Falling" is slow tempo with beautiful guitar melody.
-It has gained a lot of popular response sweeping music charts since its release.
-Ranking first, second and third on real time charts.
+The track "Falling" is a slow tempo with beautiful guitar melody.
+It has gained a lot of popular responses, sweeping music charts since its release, and ranking first, second and third on real time charts.
 The song is available on digital music portals such as Melon, Soribada, Bugs and Mnet.
 The rest of the soundtrack will include more beautiful melodies reflecting character stories, struggles and dreams in the drama.